 EPA studies have shown that indoor pollutant levels can be two to five times higher than they are outside.
 To find the source of many of these pollutants, just glance down.
 Installation of new carpet and flooring can fill the air with hundreds of volatile organic compounds (VOCs), including known and suspected carcinogens like formaldehyde and benzene.
 It can take years for these substances to dissipate.
 In addition, carpets are often treated with toxic chemicals for moth-proofing or to repel soil and moisture.
 Carpeting is also notorious for trapping toxic lawn chemicals, VOCs, and allergens tracked in from outside.

-There are several sustainable flooring options that can minimize indoor pollution and mitigate health problems caused by toxic carpets.
+There are several sustainable, eco-friendly flooring options that can minimize indoor pollution and mitigate health problems caused by toxic carpets.
 You can now choose from a rapidly growing line of carpets and flooring made from recycled and eco-friendly materials.
 Durable, stylish, and often less expensive than conventional floors and carpets, these sustainable options provide a responsible and healthy way to enhance your home.

 Rolling Out the Green Carpet